harrisont/fastbuild-vscode/README.md

 * Find references to a variable.
 * Hover over an evaluated variable to show a tooltip with its evaulated value (e.g. the evaluated `Location` variable in `.Message = 'Hello $Location$'` or `.Message = .Location`).
 * Show diagnostics for errors.
+* Go to symbol in editor or workspace.

 It does not yet provide syntax highlighting.
 For that in the meantime, I recommend the FASTBuild (`roscop.fastbuild`) extension ([extension website](https://marketplace.visualstudio.com/items?itemName=RoscoP.fastbuild)).